ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/basics.markdown

 ETL errors and warnings are [logged to the files](../../../server/troubleshooting/logging) and displayed in the notification center panel.
 You will be notified if any of the following events happen:

-- connection error to the target,
+- connection error to the target
-- JS script is invalid,
+- JS script is invalid
-- transformation error,
+- transformation error
-- load error,
+- load error
-- slow SQL was detected.
+- slow SQL was detected

 {PANEL/}

 {NOTE: }

-Type specific ETL scripts details and examples can be found in the following articles:
+Details and examples for type specific ETL scripts can be found in the following articles:

 * [RavenDB ETL](../../../server/ongoing-tasks/etl/raven)
 * [SQL ETL](../../../server/ongoing-tasks/etl/sql)